p1stalakat0s/2c-1sk-WEB-2024/README.md

 # My first test of repozite
 ## About me
-hi my name ist stefan and im 17 years old
+hi my name is stefan and im 17 years old